Heinrich Maier: Opposition to Nazism

 The exact drawings of the V-2 rocket, the production of the Tiger tank and Messerschmitt Bf 109 and others could be passed on via Maier's relationship with the Commandant of Vienna, Heinrich "Rico" Stümpfl.
-Lieutenant General Stümpfl, former officer of the Austro-Hungarian Army and Austrian Army, knew about the activities of the resistance group and was always ready to help them comprehensively.
-As a result, precise location sketches and production figures for steel mills, weapon, ball bearing, about the German production situation for synthetic rubber (Buna) and aircraft factories soon reached Allied general staffs.
+Lieutenant General Stümpfl, a former officer of the Austro-Hungarian Army and Austrian Army, knew about the activities of the resistance group and was always ready to help them comprehensively.
+As a result, precise location sketches and production figures for steel mills, weapons, ball bearings and the German production situation for synthetic rubber (Buna) and aircraft factories soon reached Allied general staffs.
 Maier's saying, based on Shakespeare's Richard III, "A kingdom for a ball bearing" has come down to us in this regard.
-Via Walter Caldonazzi there were contacts to numerous armaments factories in Tyrol such as the Heinkel factories in Jenbach, where drive components for the Messerschmitt Me 163 Komet and V-2 rockets were manufactured.
+Via Walter Caldonazzi, there were contacts to numerous armaments factories in Tyrol, such as the Heinkel factories in Jenbach, where drive components for the Messerschmitt Me 163 Komet and V-2 rockets were manufactured.
 The information about the aircraft factory in Wiener Neustadt, the most important and largest German factory for the production of fighter aircraft at the time, was particularly important.

 In some cases, Maier had received information from front-line soldiers on leave about the industrial facilities.
 American and British bombers were able to strike armaments factories such as the secret V-rocket factory (V-1 and V-2) in Peenemünde and the Messerschmitt plants near Vienna.
-These contributions by the resistance group via the defense industry and production sites (crucial for the Operation Crossbow and Operation Hydra, both preliminary missions for Operation Overlord) were later to prove to be 92 percent correct and were thus an effective contribution to Allied warfare.
+These contributions by the resistance group via the defense industry and production sites (crucial for the Operation Crossbow and Operation Hydra, both preliminary missions for Operation Overlord) were later to prove to be 92% correct and were thus an effective contribution to Allied warfare.
 On the one hand, the Allies were able to target the arms industry and on the other hand, this information and the subsequent air strikes decisively weakened the supply of the German Air Force, which together also had the effect of shortening the war.
 In this regard, it is often stated that if the war against Nazi Germany had lasted longer, the first atomic bomb would have been used over Berlin or the industrial centers of Ludwigshafen am Rhein and Mannheim.

 Messner provided the first information about the mass murder of Jews from his Semperit plant near Auschwitz - a message the enormity of which amazed the Americans in Zurich.
 However, the Maier-Messner-Caldonazzi resistance group's plan to bring an American transmitter of the Office of Strategic Services (OSS) from Liechtenstein to Austria failed.
 In 1943 the British Special Operations Executive (SOE) was in contact with the Austrian resistance group through an SOE officer in Istanbul, G. E. R. Gedye, but Gedye was not convinced of the reliability of the group’s local contact person, Semperit-Istanbul branch director Gustav Rüdiger (sometimes incorrectly identified as “Franz Josef Riediger”) and, because of these security concerns, decided not to cooperate with the group.